||Fr. R.W. Smyth was assigned to the parish. He purchased the first organ for the

 Building & Renovation begins.
-20,000 sq. ft. complex to include: new school & church offices, well-equipped kitchen, school cafeteria, indoor gym & recess area, art & music room, update on fire & health safety.
+20,000 sq. ft. complex to include: new school rooms and church offices, a well-equipped kitchen, school cafeteria, indoor gym & recess area/parish hall, art & music room, update on fire & health safety.

 FALL 2009 – Parish supports Humility of Mary Shelter – over $40,000 donated so far.